Eventyret/PokeDash/README.md

  2. Resize to any of the above sizes. `710-726px X 837px` or `919-935px X 837px`
  3. You will see that the Chart will try to auto update and flickers.

-2. There is also a bug where if Bar Chart Legend is enabled it will display undefined, I do think the reason for this is that it writes and creates the Labels BEFORE it fetches the data.
+There is also a bug where if Bar Chart Legend is enabled it will display `undefined`, I think the reason for this is that it writes and creates the Legends BEFORE it fetches the data.
 Sadly I have been unable to fix this, so if you have a way to do this please let me know so this can be fixed.
 ***To reproduce the bug or test this:***
   1. Open `bar-chart.components.ts`
   2. Change line 38 `public barChartLegend = false;` to `public barChartLegend = true;`